How To Get A Mortgage With A New Job

 How Lenders Look At Different Types Of Income

-Beyond the length of your employment, underwriters will look at your income to determine whether or not you quality for a loan and how much you qualify for.
+Beyond the length of your employment, underwriters will look at your income to determine whether or not you qualify for a loan and how much you qualify for.
 Income that can be considered to qualify for a loan is called qualifying income.

 While there are many different types of income, we broke down the five most common types and how underwriters determine qualifying income for each type: